JonLatane/jonline/docs/protocol.md

 ##### HTTP-based client host negotiation (for external CDNs)
-When negotiating the gRPC connection to a host, say, `jonline.io`, before attempting to connect to `jonline.io` via gRPC on 27707, the client is expected to first attempt to `GET jonline.io/backend_host` over HTTP (port 80) or HTTPS (port 443) (depending upon whether the gRPC server is expected to have TLS).
-If the `backend_host` string resource is a valid domain, say, `jonline.io.itsj.online`, the client is expected to connect to `jonline.io.itsj.online` on port 27707 instead.
+When negotiating the gRPC connection to a host, say, `jonline.io`, before attempting to connect to `jonline.io` via gRPC on 27707/443, the client is expected to first attempt to `GET jonline.io/backend_host` over HTTP (port 80) or HTTPS (port 443) (depending upon whether the gRPC server is expected to have TLS).
+If the `backend_host` string resource is a valid domain, say, `jonline.io.itsj.online`, the client is expected to connect to `jonline.io.itsj.online` on port 27707/443 instead.
 To users, the server should still *generally* appear to be `jonline.io`.
+The client can trust `jonline.io/backend_host` to always point to the correct backend host for `jonline.io`.

 This negotiation enables support for external CDNs as frontends.
 See https://jonline.io/about for more information about external CDN setup.
 Developers may wish to review the [React/Tamagui](https://github.com/JonLatane/jonline/blob/main/frontends/tamagui/packages/app/store/clients.ts)